 Dental Crown Cost

-As stated above, Dentista Dental does not charge any extra to you for choosing the new technology with dental crowns, the cerec.
-That also goes the other way that we will not increase the price or charge extra if you wish to have traditional dental crowns where you will receive a temporary dental crown whilst the impressions that we take are sent off to the laboratory to be milled.
+As stated above, Dentista Dental does not charge any extra to you for choosing the new technology with dental crowns, the cerec crown.
+That also goes the other way that we will not increase the price or charge extra if you wish to have a traditional dental crown rather than a cerec crown.. where you will receive a temporary dental crown whilst the impressions that we take are sent off to the laboratory to be milled.
 The choice is yours and there are some reasons that you may wish to have traditional crown vs a cerec crown.
 The cerec cannot place some materials such as a gold crown or silver crown, and there may be reasons that the patient would be best served by choosing one of these materials or even composite (plastic).
-Average cost of porcelain crown